Fcbah/PHP-Hospital-Appointment-Management-Web-Server/README.md

 # PHP TASK 2 - Build Authentication System

 ## Project Information
 This is a project that implements an Registration, Authentication and Login system with 3 different Access level.
 Logging date and time of server visit on the server... in partial fulfilment of promotion requirement for stage 2 start.ng internship program 2020

+## Admin Password
+To login as Super Admin the Email to use is `Admin@here.com`.
+The default password is `Admin`.
+You can change the password [here](lib/AdminPassword.php)

 ## Installation and Server Setup
 + You can just clone this repository into any **empty folder** ( or create a new folder) in your servers `htdocs` directory (The default direcotry for http://localhost/) of your Server.
 Or if you wish you can use any directory you want by setting up an **alias** in your servers configuration file to the directory.